alkut/stonks/README.md

 `cmake --build ./build -j {nproc}` <br>
 `cmake --install` <br>

-Once library install on the host machine, it is available by `find_package(Stonks)`.
+Once library installed on the host machine, it is available by `find_package(Stonks)`.
 That command propagate following cmake vars:

 - Stonks_VERSION - version of library